singh-surendra/selenuim-docker-aws-ec2/README.md

 ### Setup Instructions :
  ####  Create an AWS EC-2 instance :
- Pick up a linux machine where docker is already available, Security Groups : add rule Add rule for “Custom TCP Rule” : port range : 4444, anywhere
+ Pick up a linux machine where docker is already available, Security Groups : Add extra rule for “Custom TCP Rule” : port range : 4444, anywhere
  ####  How to access ec2 instance from terminal :
 1. Open terminal - Go to the folder where .pem file (private key pair) is placed
 2. Give permission to this file :  chmod 400 my-key-pair.pem